neanes/neanes/ROADMAP.md

 ## Tech Debt

 - Need to explicitly map between save file neumes and view model neumes.
 This will prevent errors due to mismatched or missing neumes in the save model.

-- Lyrics should be absolutely aligned.

-- Not all lyrics should be center-aligned.
-For example, lyrics under neumes with a vareia or a running elaphron should be shifted to the right.

 - Neume Adjustments should happen in the model layer, instead of the presentation layer.